jpalmer98/Ganymede_Shared_Repo/SOP/orch-discovery.md

 # Workflow

 Step 1: Intake
-- Ingest Source Files:
+- Ingest Source Files listed above and attached to the Copilot Chat Session.
-  - MEA.ipynb
-  - MEA.techtranistion.md
-  - MEA.transcript.md
 - Create the `Questions.md` file in the workbench.
 Do not populate the file yet, leave blank.
-  - `Questions.mc` will serve as a ledger used to record questions that have been approved by the user in a chat session.
+  - `Questions.md` will serve as a ledger used to record questions that have been approved by the user in a chat session.

 Step 2: Provide Options
-- Present these Stakeholder Categories as a numbered list:
+- Present these Categories as a numbered list:
   1. Workflow Discovery
   2. Enhancements Discovery
   3. Technical Discovery